 We would visit one of the ancient cities of the Middle East, home to some of the best known Persian poets and philosophers.
 There are the mausoleums of Omar Khayyam and Attar of Nishapur.
 Lunch to be served in a traditional Nishapuri home.

 Day 7: Drive to Mashhad / Flight to Tehran / Imam Khomeini Mausoleum

 We spend the day driving back to Mashhad, having another meal at one the famous restaurants of Mashhad and then take an afternoon flight to Tehran.
 Be ready for a shocker: on domestic Iranian flights you are fed by the airlines and a lot!

 We arrive in Tehran in early evening.
 Most flights to Europe leave around 3 am and thereafter.
-We can spend the intervening hours on anything you want – although Tehran’s heavy evening traffic limits our choices.
+We can spend the intervening hours on anything you want – although Tehran’s heavy evening traffic may limit our choices.
 One option is a visit to the mausoleum of Imam Khomeini.

 Reasons to Go on This Tour

 Great variety, real people and fantastic food.
-This tour offers quick but memorable experiences of the modern, the spiritual and the rural Iran, as you interact with everyday Iranians, plus some amazing meals and without requiring great physical exertion in a region not saturated by foreign visitors – all designed and executed by locals immensely proud and excited about hosting visitors.
+This tour offers comprehensive but memorable experiences of the modern, the spiritual and the rural Iran, as you interact with everyday Iranians, plus some amazing meals and without requiring great physical exertion in a region not saturated by foreign visitors – all designed and implemented by locals immensely proud and excited about hosting visitors.